ReeceGoding/Frustration-One-Year-With-R/README.md

     without the names of their functions telling the reader what they’re doing?

-Overall, I could probably be convinced that `purrr`’s way is better, but I doubt that this is the best way to do it.
+Overall, I could probably be convinced that `purrr`’s way is better than base R’s, but I doubt that `purrr`’s way is the best way.

 ## Stringr and Tibble